Maureen-osaghae/Maureen-Osaghae/README.md

 ---

  **What drives me**
--I’m motivated by continuous learning, solving real-world cloud challenges, and designing architectures that are **secure by default**.
+- I’m motivated by continuous learning, solving real-world cloud challenges, and designing architectures that are **secure by default**.
--I believe automation isn’t just about speed — it’s about **reliability, security, and consistency**.
+- I believe automation isn’t just about speed — it’s about **reliability, security, and consistency**.

+---

 <!--